 Otherwise, simply click the “Accept merge request” button for each of them.

-If you are making a Major release please merge devel to master follow the instruction: Basic instruction how to merge the devel branch into master (NOT for PATCH release).
+If you are making a Major release please merge devel to master follow the instruction: 1.
+Making a major releases.

 Propagate to the devel branch¶